pipemfin/pipemfin/README.md

 ### Hello, my name is Artur 👋

-I am a novice data analyst.
 At the moment I am studying at School 21 (Kazan).

 Programming on the following languages: c, c++, python.